-Adding crown molding enhances decor of any room.
-With modern molding materials you can achieve classical elegance on any budget.
+Adding crown molding enhances the decor of any room.
+With modern molding materials and a vast variety of crown molding styles, you can achieve classical elegance on any budget.
 Whether your tastes run more to modern or you prefer traditional, there’s a perfect molding to complement your room.

 Some of the better-known styles of this type of molding include:

-Dentil crown molding: a molding style often used in Federal, Georgian, and Early Classic Revival architectural style, this type of molding is comprised of a thin band that includes symmetrical rectangles or squared-off beads.
+Dentil crown molding style: a molding style often used in Federal, Georgian, and Early Classical Revival architectural style, this type of molding is comprised of a thin band that includes symmetrical rectangles or squared-off beads.

-Cavetto or Cove molding: found in classical architectural styles and Egyptian temples, this type of molding derives its name from the Italian word that means “to hollow.”
+Cavetto or Cove molding style: found in classical architectural styles and Egyptian temples, this type of molding derives its name from the Italian word that means “to hollow.”
 Concave in shape, Cavetto molding features a quarter-round circle with the top part of the circle segment extending over the lower portion.

-Egg and Dart molding: a popular design with alternating ovals and V-shapes, this molding has its origins in ancient Greek architectural styles.
+Egg and Dart molding style: a popular design with alternating ovals and V-shapes, this molding has its origins in ancient Greek architectural styles.

 Whether you choose to use this decorative molding to mark the transition from wall to ceiling or apply it in some other creative fashion, expect your room’s style and beauty to be artfully enhanced.